 PENSION – NOTICE OF DEATH CLAIM FORM

-If an RCAV Registered Pension Plan member dies, the attached document must be completed by the beneficiary and sent directly to the Benefits Administration Office.
+If an RCAV Registered Pension Plan member dies, the attached document must be completed by the beneficiary and sent directly to the Benefits Office.
 There are additional documents that need to accompany this attachment.
 Therefore, do not forward this claim directly to Canada Life Group Retirement Services as indicated at the top of the claim form.
 Once this step has been completed, Canada Life Group Retirement Services will contact the beneficiary to summarize available options.

 WELCOME PLAN